hikmatyar/reloved/docs/api/README.md

 	Parameters:
 		[session]
-		state [O=null] - State that is managed by the server and was returned with the previous response direction [O=forward] - Browse 'forward' or 'backward'?
-Only used with the state parameter limit [O=100] - Maximum number of posts to return
+		STRING state [O=null] - State that is managed by the server and was returned with the previous response STRING direction [O=forward] - Browse 'forward' or 'backward'?
+Only used with the state parameter INTEGER limit [O=100] - Maximum number of posts to return

 	Returns:
 		{